-Mark founded Palladin Consumer Retail Partners’ predecessor, Palladin Capital Group, in 1998 to acquire, provide financing for, and actively manage diversified corporations, primarily in the retail and consumer products sectors.
+Mark founded Palladin Consumer Retail Partners to acquire, provide financing for, and actively manage diversified corporations, primarily in the retail and consumer products sectors.
 Mark has taken on a number of roles in the companies in which he has invested or which he has advised, including CEO, Chairman, and active board member.
-Palladin currently is deploying its latest private equity fund raised in 2012.

 While organizing and deploying Palladin’s 2012 equity fund, Mark also served from 2010 to 2013 as Executive Chairman of Arnotts Limited, the largest department store in Ireland.
 Mark and the Palladin team were recruited by the company’s lenders to manage the restructuring and growth of the business.
 They hired a new senior management team and redefined Arnotts’ vision and strategic focus.
 Under their leadership, many new brands were introduced, over 100,000 sq. ft. of real estate was renovated and Arnotts was returned to a leading and profitable position in the Irish retail market.